Cities, Migration and Global Interdependence (MA)

 About the programme

 In our research and teaching the comparative method, inspired by an interest in (global) connections, plays a central role.
 We try to connect local sources with global developments.
 Primary sources form the building blocks that are needed to understand how people experienced social and cultural changes and global interactions.
-Recognising the importance of time and place as historical variables, the MA Cities, Migration and Global Interdependence aims at understanding larger processes and mechanisms through time, by focusing more specifically on:

 Governance of Migration and Diversity is a cooperation between Leiden University, Delft University of Technology and Erasmus University Rotterdam.
 For more information about this programme, please visit our Governance of Migration and Diversity page.